ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 Our program employs [Python](https://www.python.org/) as a programming language and [VPython](http://vpython.org/) for graphical output.
 Both are easy to learn, even for those without programming experience.
 We start the course by briefly introducing the coding language and explaining the basics of differential and vector calculus.
+This helps the students understanding the position and velocity update procedure.
 By the end of that tutorial, all the students, regardless of previous knowledge, should be able to produce the simulations.

-During the main part of the course, we give only basic guidance, we help out only when needed, and we encourage the participants to pursue their own ideas.
+In the main part of the course, we give only basic guidance, we help out only when needed, and we encourage the participants to pursue their own ideas.
-We start out by providing a basic code template.
+We start out by providing a basic [code template](https://github.com/ckoerber/perihelion-mercury/blob/master/py-scripts/template.py), which defines numerical parameters, sets up the visual display and highlights the basic structure of the final program (see also https://github.com/ckoerber/perihelion-mercury/blob/master/py-scripts/template.py).
+Using this template, the students initialize the visualization objects, code a function for the position and velocity update and write the loop containing the orbit evolution.
 At the 2015 student academy, the students explored the problem in groups of two.
 Some students focused on the GR part, while some played with the parameters of the system (masses, size of the time step, etc.) and explored the boundaries of the solution in terms of stability.
 Others tossed in an additional planet, sometimes with a tilted orbital plane, and observed the chaotic nature of the three-body problem.